scarrilho/code-agent-example/README.md

 ## About

-This is a simple coding agent built with [Koog](https://github.com/JetBrains/koog), a Kotlin framework for building AI agents by JetBrains.
+This is a simple coding agent built with [Koog](https://github.com/JetBrains/koog), supporting the article in Medium [Building an AI Coding Agent in <100 Lines of Kotlin](https://medium.com/@sergiocarrilho/building-an-ai-coding-agent-in-100-lines-of-kotlin-f9af28e6aeb0)

 It is inspired by the article [How to Build an Agent](https://ampcode.com/how-to-build-an-agent).